 Through this work the strengths and weaknesses of the two codes have been clarified and the impact of considering fluid behaviour in activation calculations has been highlighted.
 The strengths of the GammaFlow code lie in its ability to accurately model a spatially welldefined flow in a relatively fast calculation time, for simple materials.
-The code is designed to allow pipe splitting and recombination and implicit mixing, with the eventual aim of modelling the complex networks of water coolant pipes anticipated in future fusion reactors.
+It is well-suited to modelling coolant water circuits, where pipe networks contain points where many pipes split and re-join.
 ActiFlow is versatile in terms of the materials, reactions and paths which it can model.
 The multiple-flow capability allows the code to account for residence time distributions or path splitting in limited situations.
 The mesh-based approach is inefficient when simulating well-defined flows such as the FNG water activation circuit, but advantageous where flow geometry is not completely defined.
 In addition, as demonstrated through the PbLi test case study it allows for more detailed analysis of individual flow paths.